SaifulIslam123/coding_challenge/README.md

 Instruction for running the application:
 1/ Always run the main branch code
 2/ Run the application from Main.Kt
-3/ For console input for use space between each single input item for a input line.
+3/ For console input for use space between each single input item for an input line.
 Like
-    ENTER BASE_DELIVERY_COST NO_OF_PACKAGES\n
+    ENTER BASE_DELIVERY_COST NO_OF_PACKAGES\
     100[space]25